kapilsh/kapilsh.github.io/_posts/2024-08-01-deep-dive-into-triton-internals.md

 	.section	.debug_loc	{	}
 ```

+I don't know if non-compiler engineers need to get into PTX details or know how to read it.
+But it's good to know that Triton can generate PTX code if needed for performance tuning.

 ### CUBIN

 Finally, if you want to get the CUBIN, you can check `compiled_kernel.asm["cubin"]`.
 This will give you the binary code that can be run on the GPU.

 ### CUBIN - ELF

-If you feel the need to read the cubin in a more human-readable format, you can use readelf linux utility to read the cubin file.
+If you feel the need to read the cubin in a more human-readable format, you can use `readelf` linux utility to read the cubin file.

 ```python
 with open("/tmp/cubin_data.o", "wb") as f: